Ever wondered why some business websites seem to deliver leads left and right while others fall flat?

 With those words, they set the mood for one of the most outstanding branding ads I’ve ever seen.

 It was a marketing masterstroke.
-In a few short minutes, they tapped their audience’s hopes, dreams, and frustrations and played that story right back at them.
-Considering the stats, it worked.
+In a few quick minutes, they tapped into the audience’s hopes, dreams, and frustrations and played that story right back at them.

 There is a lesson in Gerber Knives’ viral video success.
 If we learn it and apply it to our marketing, we’ll be able to out-market and outlast the competition.
-Without it, however, and there’s a high likelihood your business and mine will be obsolete and forgotten.
-Not fifty years from now… more like ten.
-Possibly less.
+Without it, however, there’s a high likelihood your business and mine will be overlooked and forgotten.
+Not fifty years from now… more like five.

 “Hey Alexa, we’re out of laundry detergent.”